FarronF/limerick-council-meetings/meetings/2019/01/28-A Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th November 2018.md

 “That, the approval of the Council be and is hereby given to the nomination

-of Cllr Mary Cahillane, to the Board of Governors of St. John’s Hospital to fill--- 7
+of Cllr Mary Cahillane, to the Board of Governors of St. John’s Hospital to fill
+---
+7

 the vacancy consequent on the resignation of Cian Prendiville as a Member